timplay33/JAMStack-blog-site/src/blog/2023-07-17-simple-static-blog-with-11ty-decapcms-and-netlify.md

 layout: base.html
 ---

-fist post
+first post

-this is my fist post.
+this is my first post.
 ```

 The tags attribute is important for the next step.
 It allows you to later ask 11ty for all entries with this tag.
 The text you place below the 11ty information will be the text displayed, once the blog post is opened.